 Your generous donation will go toward restoring this beautiful and treasured canal.

-22 June - a few days after the embankment collapse, about 15 boats were re-floated and relocated, but this final narrowboat was just a few metres from the giant 70 metre hole.
+22 June - the final narrowboat, just a few metres from the giant 70 metre hole, was removed to safety.
 In the video below, our project manager explains how the Trust had to construct a special temporary access road in the canal bed to reach the stranded boat and the breach site.

-31 May - The Trust is delighted to inform that site work in preparation for the repairs to the breach is now complete.
-Just as critical as the work on site, the development of the design work prior is essential to the overall success of the repair.
-As the material itself will be brought by road, a traffic management specialist will be recruited to assess the safest route manageable to site.
-Once fully assessed, the plan will be submitted to Cheshire West & Chester Council for approval.
+31 May - site work in preparation for the repairs completed.
+As the material itself will be brought by road, a traffic management specialist is recruited to assess the safest route manageable to site.
+The plan will be submitted to Cheshire West & Chester Council for approval.

 The next phase of work has begun this week and will be to construct the access, compound area and ramp into the canal bed, liaising with Natural England to mitigate ecological impacts and get ecology related licences in place.
 It’s also fundamental that the Trust liaises with the Environment Agency, discussing the possible environmental issues and extensive site investigation works that are to follow.

-On Thursday 17 May, 26 young women from the Middlewich Guides met with Development & Engagement Manager, Ani Sutton, to find out more about the Trust and the breach itself.
+17 May - 26 young women from the Middlewich Guides met with development and engagement manager, Ani Sutton, to find out more about the Trust and the breach itself.

-The Trust has progressed their education programme by inviting local Middlewich primary school, St Mary’s, to visit the breach site.
-The programme began with the entire school taking part in an assembly, whilst the Year 6 class continued with a workshop around Science, Technology, Engineering and Mathematics (STEM).
-On Friday 25 May, the Year 6 class visited the breach site, where kitted in volunteering clothing including Hi-Viz and hard hats, they listened in closely to Senior Project Manager Andy Johnson.
-After half term, they will continue their learning by taking part in a project – culminating in their ideas of how to ‘fix’ the breach.
-Regional Engineer, Sally Boddy, will be attending St Mary’s Primary School to take in the ideas.
+We've progressed their education programme by inviting local Middlewich primary school, St Mary’s, to visit the breach site.
+The programme began with the entire school taking part in an assembly, while the Year 6 class continued with a workshop around Science, Technology, Engineering and Mathematics (STEM).

 11 May - Everyone here at the Trust would like to thank you for your support since the Middlewich Branch breach in March.
 With a special mention going to Chas Harden Boat Hire, who have a donation bottle to fundraise for the appeal.
 Thank you!